Film wedding Photography

 What does 35mm really mean?
 It goes back to the actual width of the film and not the size of the frame on the film.
 The film strip is 35 millimeters wide and each frame is 24x36 millimeters.
 Typically, there are 36 shots on a single roll of 35mm film.

-Bride and groom smiling during their Halloween themed wedding
+Bride and groom smiling during their Halloween themed wedding.
+Photographed on color film.

 What about 120mm?